-- 5.3 Vestry West Elevation Roof: The roof is blue black slate as before and 2 appears sound.
+- 5.2 Nave North Elevation Roof: This roof is also clad in natural slate and contains two glazed roof lights with lead clad frames.
+The mortar pointing and fillet to the eastern water tabling had been replaced within the previous quinquennium.
+There is some moss growth on the joints between the slates.
+The roof appears generally sound. - 5.3 Vestry West Elevation Roof: The roof is blue black slate as before and appears sound.
 The mortar fillet to the water tables has been recently renewed.
-Pointing to the ridge is loose and detached. - 5.4 Vestry East Elevation Roof: This is clad in blue black slate as before the mortar fillet to the water tables has been renewed recently and is sound. - Boiler House Roof: This is a lean-to roof clad in blue black fibre cement slates which contains two small diameter penetrations for the exhaust and inlet pipes for the new boiler.
+Pointing to the ridge has been repaired. - 5.4 Vestry East Elevation Roof: This is clad in blue black slate as before the mortar fillet to the water tables has been renewed recently and is sound. - 5.5 Boiler House Roof: This is a lean-to roof clad in blue black fibre cement slates which contains two small diameter penetrations for the exhaust and inlet pipes for the new boiler.
 The junctions to the adjacent walls are flashed with sand and cement fillets.
-The roof is well covered in moss and fallen leaves but generally appears sound. - 5.6 Chancel North Elevation Roof: The roof which is clad in natural blue black slate has a single roof light with lead clad upstand abutments.
+The roof is well covered in moss and fallen leaves but generally appears sound. - 5.6 Chancel North Elevation Roof: The roof which is clad in natural blue 3 black slate has a single roof light however the lead clad upstand abutments appear to have been removed and replaced with flashband.
+This should be removed and traditional lead flashings re-installed.
 There is some moss growth but there are no evident defects. - 5.7 Chancel South Elevation Roof: This elevation is similar to the Chancel 3 north elevation but without the lean-to structure of the boiler house.
 The roof is a similar pitched roof clad in blue black natural slates with a sandstone ridge and mortar fillet to water tables at the east end and a stepped lead flashing at its abutment with the part-gable to the Nave.
 The roof contains a roof light with a lead clad upstand which has been repaired with flashband adhesive flashing material.
-The roof appears sound with the exception of the roof light which has clearly been the source of problems in the past. - Nave South Elevation Roof: The roof is clad in natural blue black slate 2 with a sandstone ridge bedded on mortar with two roof lights with lead clad frames.
+This should be removed and traditional lead flashings re-instated.
+The roof appears sound with the exception of the roof light which has clearly been the source of problems in the past, consider replacement.
+Pointing to ridge starting to become loose. - 5.8 Nave South Elevation Roof: The roof is clad in natural blue black slate 2 with a sandstone ridge bedded on mortar with two roof lights with lead clad frames.
 The gables are terminated by mortar fillets against carved stone water tables.
-The roof appears sound with no missing or slipped slates however there is evidence of some movement around the corbel stone and carved kneeler at the base of the eastern water tabling.
+The roof appears sound with 1 missing slate 4 course below ridge towards east end.
+However, there is evidence of some earlier movement around the corbel stone and carved kneeler at the base of the eastern water tabling.
 The line of the water tabling is uneven and there the joints have been recently repointed.
 This disturbance was previously reflected in the signs of damp penetration on the east and south walls of the Nave.
-However the repointing would appear to have resolved the damp penetration; which should be monitored.
-However pointing to the ridge has become loose and/or detached. - 5.9 Porch South Elevation Roof: The roof to the entrance porch is clad in 2 blue black natural slate, however the pointing to the ridge has started to fail and become detached.
+However, the repointing would appear to have resolved the damp penetration, which should be monitored.
+However, pointing to the ridge had become loose and/or detached in part this has been repaired.

+5.9 Porch - South Elevation Roof: The roof to the entrance porch is clad in 2 blue black natural slate, however the pointing to the ridge has started to fail and become detached in part this has been repaired.